List of Works D to G

 Fan of the Good Book A pun from Uncle Simon whose job was a magistrate judge.
 He spoke of the sacred meaning of Paipera Tapu to our family and Pa of Awahou and how he practised this in his mahi.

-Feeding Funnel Two of my northern nannies descend from old tohunga blood where they were fed from a carved funnel as their touch was tapu.
+Feeding Funnel Two of my northern nannies descend from old tohunga blood where their tupuna was fed from a carved funnel.

 Female Tohunga speaks of the sacredness of tradional chants, protocols and customs on papakainga land.
 Those with the gift to seer were sacred to a tribe and many travelled to ask their guidiance.